abinit/abinit/doc/tutorial/eph4zpr.md

 ```

 to produce the below figure with the real part, the imaginary part of the self-energy and the
-spectral function obtained with the different formulations:
+spectral function obtained with the different approaches:

 ![](eph4zpr_assets/Aw_empty_vs_stern.png)